zzzprojects/learn-orm/tutorials/csharp-tutorial/switch-statement.md

 The switch statement can be used to replace the `if...else if` statement in C#.

- - The advantage of using a switch over the `if...else if` statement is the codes will look much cleaner and readable with switch.
+ - The advantage of using a switch over the `if...else if` statement is that the codes will look much cleaner and readable with switch.
  - The switch statement evaluates the expression and compares its value with the values of each case such as value1, value2, up to valueN.
  - When it finds the matching value, the statements inside that case are executed.